JackDca/Mailpilewiki/FAQ-Encryption-&-Security.md

 ### Is MailPile a viable non-centralized solution to issues like those faced by other privacy focused email companies like Lavabit or Silent Circle?

-Yes, this is one of our core beliefes and underlying design principles.
+Yes, this is one of our core beliefs and underlying design principles.

 ### What happens when you are communicating with people who are still hosted by Google or a self hosted insecure server?
 Do they need to implement something too?

-People can continue using Gmail or their acamdemic institutions email "server" as Mailpile is just the "client" that allows for sending of encrypted messages.
+People can continue using gmail or their acamdemic institutions email "server" as Mailpile is just the "client" that allows for sending of encrypted messages.

 ### Does everyone need to be on your system (and using Mailpile) to be truly secure?

 In order to send encrypted email all recipients need to have public & private PGP keys and be encrypting their messages.
-Many other email clients allow people to send PGP encrypted emails-  Hopefully, Mailpile is the easiest to use ;)
+Many other email clients allow people to send PGP encrypted emails.
+Hopefully, Mailpile is the easiest to use ;)

 ### You don't mention anything about secure public key distribution.
 Is this a problem you plan to tackle?

 We plan to attach users public keys with outgoing emails.
 Additionally, since some instances of Mailpile will be accessible over the web, that makes for interesting new opportunities for sharing of keys.

-### If  I write an e-mail from my Mailpile to a friend's Gmail, how does the encryption prevent his inbox from scaning the contents of my e-mail ?
+### If I write an email from my Mailpile to a friend's gmail, how does the encryption prevent his inbox from scanning the contents of my email?

 As long as both people use encryption, even if one or both people have @gmail.com addresses, Gmail cannot read encrypted email data even if the data ends up being stored on Gmail's servers.